MicrosoftDocs/entra-docs/docs/identity/saas-apps/workgrid-provisioning-tutorial.md

 This section guides you through the steps to configure the Microsoft Entra provisioning service to create, update, and disable users and/or groups in Workgrid  based on user and/or group assignments in Microsoft Entra ID.

 > [!TIP]
 > You may also choose to enable SAML-based single sign-on for Workgrid , following the instructions provided in the [Workgrid  Single sign-on tutorial](Workgrid-tutorial.md).
-Single sign-on can be configured independently of automatic user provisioning, though these two features compliment each other
+Single sign-on can be configured independently of automatic user provisioning, though these two features complement each other

 <a name='to-configure-automatic-user-provisioning-for-workgrid--in-azure-ad'></a>